ClusterHQ/flocker/docs/docker-integration/cloudformation.rst

 The steps in this guide enable you to quickly deploy a Flocker/Swarm cluster, which uses four AWS EC2 instances.

+This diagram illustrates the cluster of four EC2 instances created by completing the CloudFormation steps below, and what each node in the cluster is running.

 .. raw:: html

 	<div style="width:60%; margin-left:auto; margin-right:auto; margin-bottom:2em;">